TERRA FOUNDATION FOR AMERICAN ART

 "The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
 To further cross-cultural dialogue on American art, the foundation supports and collaborates on innovative exhibitions, research, and educational programs.
 Implicit in such activities is the belief that art has the potential both to distinguish cultures and to unite them."

 Gill & Lagodich has provided both period and replica frames for paintings from the Terra Foundation for exhibition or long-term loan to other esteemed institutions (see details of some exhibitions below).
-Our framing work includes: Provision of period frames for paintings by George Caleb Bingham, Winslow Homer, Willard Metcalf, Everett Shinn, and Lilly Martin Spencer.
-Custom-made replica frames for paintings by William Merritt Chase, Thomas Wilmer Dewing, Maurice Prendergast (eight replicas of different original Prendergast frames), and George Tooker.
+Our framing work includes: Provision of period frames for paintings by George Caleb Bingham, John Graham, Childe Hassam, Winslow Homer, Ernest Lawson, Willard Metcalf, Jane Peterson, Everett Shinn, and Lilly Martin Spencer.
+Custom-made replica frames for paintings by Milton Avery, William Merritt Chase, Thomas Wilmer Dewing, Maurice Prendergast (eight replicas of different original Prendergast frames), and George Tooker.

 “Prendergast in Italy” Gill & Lagodich provided nine custom-made Prendergast frame replicas: eight gilded hand-carved wood, one with antique-gesso patina.
 G&L also restored one original Prendergast gilded wood frame from the Terra Collection in our New York studios.
 Exhibition schedule: Williams College Museum of Art, Williamstown, MA, July – September 2009; Peggy Guggenheim Collection, Venice, Italy, October 2009 – January 2010; The Museum of Fine Arts, Houston, February – May 2010